 A few days ago I asked via IG stories: “what’s a home design trend you’re not crazy about?” and I was surprised by some of the answers.
-A few responses contained the gray trend, which, I’ll admit, was totally me about a year ago.
+A few responses were “the gray trend”, which, I’ll admit, was totally me about a year ago.

 Our house needed to be painted 51 shades of gray and there was nothing stopping me from doing so (until my love for color and pattern began to flourish).

 I’ve learned a ton about paint colors during my hunt for the perfect gray(s) last year after we bought our house.
 After a few weeks and 14 sleeves of cookies, I eventually found the perfect gray paint, which I recommend to clients when they’re also on the hunt for justtttt the right gray.

 What an audacious statement to make.
 The perfect gray?
 What even makes up a perfect gray paint?

 Using my powerful creative abilities, I wrote a poem for you to comprehend just how perfect this gray is: